Research

 The RLLM Framework

-Reinforcement Learning via Layered Morphology (RLLM) trains models through sequential layers of story-based datasets, where each layer represents a morphological step in psychological development.
+Reinforcement Learning via Layered Morphology (RLLM) is the implementation method for SSH.
+It trains models through sequential layers of story-based datasets, where each layer represents a morphological step in psychological development.

 The Individuation Pipeline